Death and Dying

 3. End of Life Transition Support

 Under our Dharma teacher Fred Eppsteiner's oversight, a team of FCM members experienced in the area of death and dying has been formed.
-They are available to members that are in the process of dying themselves or are caring for a loved one who is dying.
-Through their mindful presence and experience with the process of dying, these members will offer supportive conversation and home visits, and upon request guided meditations to calm and stabilize the mind of the dying person.
+They are available to members who are in the process of dying or are caring for a loved one who is dying.
+Through their mindful presence and experience with the process of dying, these members will offer supportive conversation and home visits, and upon request, guided meditations to calm and stabilize the mind of the dying person.
 For more information contact Marilyn at email@example.com or Alex at firstname.lastname@example.org.

 4 Funeral Services.